zankhanapathak/IBM_Interconnect2016/README.md

 # IBM Interconnect 2016

+In this interactive lab session, we will build a cloud application using IBM Bluemix in fifteen minutes.
+The tutorial/demo will showcase the advantage of combining and using multiple services like Cloudant as storage, Watson as an analytics engine and Node-RED to build/design the application.
+During this session, you will have a choice to build an application either using (a) Watson Visual Recognition service  or (b) Watson Tradeoff Analytics service in Bluemix. -

+Watson Tradeoff Analytics -  Build a travel advisor application that helps to analyze flight data and pick the best flight option based on individual preferences.

-Welcome to IBMInterconnect Watson Lab.
-In this lab we will build a travel advisor application that recognizes the content of the image which can be used to provide more information about the destination.
+Watson Visual Recognition  - Build a travel advisor application that recognizes the content of the image which can be used to provide more information about the destination.

-Overview :
+Option A - Watson Visual Recognition Lab Steps